Office: 349 Sutton Hall

 A pioneer in the use of computer technology for teaching writing remotely, in 1996 Dan designed and taught the first online English Composition course ever offered at the University of Buffalo, State University of New York.
 Since that time he has continued to innovate teaching techniques that harness the potential of digital technologies to support students’ creative growth.

-Dan grew up in New York but also lived in Connecticut, South Dakota, and Minnesota.
+Dan grew up in New York but also lived for significant stretches in Connecticut, South Dakota, and Minnesota.
 He now lives in Indiana, Pennsylvania, where, besides exercising his devotion to teaching, he enjoys reading, writing, drawing, meditating, cooking, and generally strolling around town.

-Dan’s most recent publication is a paper titled “
+Dan’s most recent publication is a book chapter titled:

 ENGL 202: Advanced Composition